 A Digital Production Camp for Sixth-Grade Girls

-The UofL Digital Media Academy (DMA) is a two-week day camp for rising sixth-grade girls from Atkinson Elementary, Lincoln Elementary, and Cochran Elementary schools.
-The camp will be held at the University of Louisville from June 6 –17, 9 am to 3 pm.
+The UofL Digital Media Academy (DMA) is a one-week day camp for rising sixth-grade girls from Atkinson Elementary, Lincoln Elementary, and Cochran Elementary schools.
+The camp will be held at the University of Louisville from June 5-9, 9 am to 4 pm.

 In this digital production camp, girls will play with and learn to produce several types of digital projects: movies, podcasts, and image manipulations.